 By Russ and Tiña De Maris

-Despite the fact that a lot of “high end” motorhome builders have eliminated the “old fashioned” oven, it seems many full-timers still eat much as they did before they went on the road.
+Despite the fact that a lot of “high-end” motorhome builders have eliminated the “old-fashioned” oven, it seems many full-timers still eat as much as they did before they went on the road.

 In a question posted on a full-timer’s forum, a huge majority of respondents said they pretty well stuck with the way they cooked “back home.”
 How’s that?
-Here’s a sampling of some of the “menu items” full-timers take to eating:
+Here’s a sampling of some of the “menu items” full-timers eat: